-Our Saints and Sevaks can perform the following Pujas, Hawans and Sanskars in your home or at the temple.
+Our Saints and Sevaks can perform the following pujas and sanskars at your home or in the temple.

 The way a Hindu lives, is wrapped around various rites called Sanskars.
 The Sanskar is said to be helping for achieving spiritual nourishment, peace of mind and ultimately moksha.

 Literally ‘making perfect, purification, cleansing’, derived from the Sanskrit word ‘sanskar‘ meaning ‘to form well, to put together’.
 Sanskara has come to refer to a ceremony, which is performed as a purification rite for an individual or family.
 According to Hindu belief, ceremonies are performed at two levels: shrauta and grihya.
 Shrauta ceremonies are performed on a grand scale, with more than one priest and a large number of people in attendance.
 Grihya ceremonies are small and private, performed at home with or without a priest.
 Sanskaras are ‘grihya’.

 Sansakar give a spiritual touch to the important events at different stages of a Hindu life—right from pre-birth to post-death

 The Punsvan Sanskar (Baby Showers) Performed during the period of pregnancy, invoking blessings for Divine protection for his/her bright future.
 The sanskar is normally performed when the child is in the form of a fetus – three months old in the mother’s womb.
 However, it can be performed after three months also.
 A specific herbal preparation energized in the sacrificial fire of yagya is given to the mother to reach the fetus.
 This special ‘treatment’ performed with chanting of mantras during a yagya strengthens healthy development of the gross (physical), subtle (mental) and astral (conscious) body of the child.